Chapter 11

 Killeen and Waco Chapter 11 bankruptcy attorney Erin B. Shank will prepare and file all of your Chapter ll bankruptcy documents and help your business prepare a robust plan designed to satisfy creditors and reorganize.
 Erin appears at all bankruptcy hearings and meeting on your company's behalf.

-How Subchapter V Works in Texas
+Streamlined Bankruptcy with Subchapter V in Central Texas

 Chapter 11 bankruptcy can be a lengthy, costly, and contentious process, especially for larger companies.
 Subchapter V is a more efficient and cost-effective form of Chapter 11 bankruptcy available to small businesses.
 To qualify, your business must have a consistent income, and its debts must not exceed $3,024,725 (as of April 1, 2022).